s1moncha/bayesian_inference_stat165/README.md

-I built this model for my STAT 165 Forecasting class in Spring 2025.
+STAT 165 Forecasting class in Spring 2025.